sirixdb/sirix/README.md

 ### Setup of the SirixDB HTTP-Server and Keycloak to use the REST-API

 The REST-API is asynchronous at its very core.
-We use Vert.x which is a toolkit, built on top of Netty.
+We use Vert.x, which is a toolkit built on top of Netty.
 It is heavily inspired by Node.js but for the JVM.
-As such it uses event loop(s), that is thread(s), which never should by blocked by long running CPU tasks or disk bound I/O. We are using Kotlin with coroutines to keep the code simple.
+As such, it uses event loop(s), which is thread(s), which never should by blocked by long-running CPU tasks or disk-bound I/O. We are using Kotlin with coroutines to keep the code simple.
 SirixDB uses OAuth2 (Password Credentials/Resource Owner Flow) using a Keycloak authorization server instance.

 ### Start Docker Keycloak-Container using docker-compose
 For setting up the SirixDB HTTP-Server and a basic Keycloak-instance with a test realm: